dstodev/yocto-asus-pe1100n/README.md

-I found some discussions such as [this one](https://github.com/OE4T/meta-tegra/discussions/1455), recommending to "install [the .dtb files] directly" by listing them in SRC_URI, but the pattern and related changes to support it are not clear.
+I found some discussions such as [this one](https://github.com/OE4T/meta-tegra/discussions/1455), recommending to "install [the .dtb files] directly" by listing them in SRC_URI, but I do not understand some of the context in which to implement this advice-- what all file/recipe changes, supporting variable changes, etc. are needed?

 ## Test Build